raenv/personal-nyd-transcripts/TO-DO-LIST.md

 layout: page_default
 ---

-# SPOOKY'S TO DO
+# RAEN'S TO DO

-* Transfer official transcript pdfs.

-* Link all episodes to PodBean.
+* Proofread all transcripts

-* Make a google form for feedback.
+* Fix main page

+* Fix titles

-* Add finished transcripts to eBook.
+* Add more links and such

-* Make accessible Large-print PDFs of the finished transcripts.